The True Cost of Manual Job Management for NZ Tradies

 - **Admin time opportunity cost:** $78,000/year - **Lost quotes from poor follow-up:** $432,000/year additional revenue potential (let's say 20% margin = $86,400 profit) - **Lost quotes from slow response:** $288,000/year potential (20% margin = $57,600 profit) - **Cash flow impact of late payments:** Hard to quantify exactly, but let's say $5,000/year in fees, interest, and lost opportunities - **Pricing errors:** $8,000/year - **Limited growth potential:** $16,000/year in foregone profit

 This is what we hear all the time.
-"Money's tight.
-I'll invest in software when things are better."
+"Things are flat out.
+I'll sort the systems when it calms down."

-Here's the truth: things won't get better until you fix your systems.
+Here's the truth: things won't calm down until you fix your systems.
 You can't grow your way out of this.
 Manual processes don't scale.
 They just get worse as you get busier.

 You're not saving money by doing it manually.
 You're losing it.
 Every week you wait is another $5,000-8,000 in lost opportunity.

-The NZ trade businesses that are growing, that are profitable, that aren't drowning in admin—they made the investment.
-Not because they had money to burn, but because they realised the cost of NOT investing was higher.
+The crews that are growing, that are profitable, that aren't drowning in admin—they handed the operations side over.
+Not because they had money to burn, but because they realised the cost of carrying it themselves was higher.

-**With ArcChase:** - Quote follow-ups happen automatically on day 2, 5, and 10 - Payment reminders go out automatically on day 7, 14, and 30 - Your conversion rate improves without you making awkward phone calls - Your cash flow improves because clients pay on time
+**ArcChase (run for you):** - Quote follow-ups happen on a steady cadence, every time, without you remembering - Payment reminders go out consistently until the money lands - Your conversion rate improves without you making awkward phone calls - Your cash flow improves because clients pay on time

 Making the Change